 It’s not uncommon to see a multitude of fortune tellers alongside the city’s main streets selling their unique insights into your future for the low, low price of twenty yuan.
 Most of the younger generation in China reject the importance of astrology in their daily lives, but oddly enough, a majority of college students reported that they would definitely consult an astrologer to select a “lucky wedding day” before getting married.
 Although, well-educated Chinese will dismiss such superstitious notions on an intellectual level, China is still very much a country that places a great deal of significance on the importance of fate and fortune.

 You should always keep in mind specific cultural norms when choosing a gift, regardless of the occasion.
-Baskets of fruit, containers of cookies and candy, expensive tea, pastries, cigarettes, and bottles of good wine or high-grade bái jiǔ (an alcoholic drink distilled from sorghum) are some of the most common gifts presented in China.
+I’ve found that baskets of fruit, containers of cookies and candy, expensive tea, pastries, cigarettes, high-grade bái jiǔ and even wine makes a great gift.
+These are some of the most common gifts presented in China.

 The topic of gift-giving is somewhat related to the lucky number discussion above because odd numbers are generally thought to be unlucky.
 In China, there’s an old proverb, “Blessings come in pairs.”
 If we take this into account, then, gifts should be given in pairs or in a group of even numbers (except maybe four).
 For example, a dozen roses would go over very well, but a single red rose might be considered unlucky or insulting.